Sarthak-Oza/weather_api/README.md

 # weather_api
-Get weather data using API with python
+Get weather data using API with python.